yl2/CDS/README.md

 CDS To-Do's
 --------------------------------------------------------
-- print and summary methods
+- calcUpfront and calcSpread produce slightly different results.
 - Test cases for getRates.R; there might be a bug regarding obtaining rates for the current day - need to check.
 - Vignette